togwand/nixos/README.md

 4. Make a comfy live config
 5. Make a server config type

+## Derivations
+Nix derivations of git repositories

+#### TODO
+1. For programs or scripts, make derivations with dependencies and all build steps

 ## Desktop
 Persistent NixOS for daily drive desktops with user-grade hardware